flaviobaccarini/text_analysis/README.md

 ## Introduction
 The aim of this project is to build a little library for text analysis: in particular binary text classifcation.
 The specific library's aim is to make a pre-analysis of the data, preprocessing of the data and then plotting of the results of the generated models by the user.
 The model selection, training and evaluation is up to the user.
 Starting from this library it is possibile to build different machine learning or deep learning models in order to make a binary classification of the text.
 At this moment three different datasets have been analyzed.
 The first is a dataset containing COVID-19 tweets: the aim is to classifiy if the tweet corresponds to a real or fake news.
 The second one is a spam/ham classification of messages.
 The last one is a classification of disaster tweets: similar to COVID-19 tweet dataset, the aim is a classification for real or fake news about natural disasters.
 * In the folder [library](https://github.com/flaviobaccarini/text_analysis/tree/main/source) the library can be found with all the test functions.
-* In the folder [datasets](https://github.com/flaviobaccarini/text_analysis/tree/main/datasets) the user can find the three datasets that the user can analyze.
+* In the folder [datasets](https://github.com/flaviobaccarini/text_analysis/tree/main/datasets) the user can find the three datasets that have been analyzed until now.
 * In the folder [scripts](https://github.com/flaviobaccarini/text_analysis/tree/main/scripts) the user can find the scripts used for the text analysis.
 * In the folder [tutorials](https://github.com/flaviobaccarini/text_analysis/tree/main/tutorials) the user can find two tutorials about the text analysis with this library.